charles-amyx/charlesamyxdotcom/src/index.md

     desc: "A university-wide presidential initiative at the University of Michigan.
 A design that streamlines and brands Poverty Solutions’ communication tools and resources."
     cta: "Check it out"
     url: '/'
+about:
+  title: 'About'
+  link:
+    label: 'About me 🐯'
+    url: /resume/
 ---